 Dice the onion and tomatoes.
 Wash a handful of baby spinach/kale leaves (if using).

-Heat up half a tablespoon of oil in a medium-sized skillet on medium heat.
+Heat up the teaspoon of oil in a medium-sized skillet on medium heat.
 Once the oil is hot, sauté the diced onion pieces in the oil for 2-3 minutes, or until the pieces are soft and translucent.

 Add in the diced tomato pieces and sauté for another 2-3 minutes (you may want to use a lid to protect yourself and prevent spatters when the tomato pieces hit the bottom of the skillet.)

-Add the measured amount of chickpeas, along with the salt, ground black pepper, thyme and garlic powder.
-Stir and cook for another 3-4 minutes.
+Add the measured amount of chickpeas, along with the ground black pepper, salt (optional), thyme and garlic powder.
+Stir and cook for another 3-4 minutes, then taste and adjust seasonings.

 If desired, add in a handful of washed baby spinach/kale leaves at this time, stir and then cook for 1-2 minutes until the leaves are wilted (optional).
 If not adding in the spinach or kale leaves, see next step.

-Right before serving, stir in 1 ½ teaspoons of freshly squeezed lime and stir to mix well with the chickpeas mixture.
-Ready for serving!
+Right before serving, stir in the freshly squeezed lime juice and stir to mix well with the chickpeas mixture.
+Garnish with some freshly chopped basil or cilantro (optional).
+Ready to serve!

 If you like, instead of adding in the baby spinach or baby kale leaves, you can add in some fresh chopped cilantro to the seasoned chickpeas right before removing from the stove top.

-Add this filling to your burrito or taco, and garnish with some freshly chopped basil or cilantro (optional) before consuming, have for breakfast or enjoy as a main course meal paired with bread, grain or a gluten-free alternative!
+Add this filling to your burrito or taco, enjoy it for breakfast or have this dish as a main course meal paired with bread, a cooked whole grain or pasta!

 One last thing.
 Are you wondering about this recipe’s name?
 Kudos to my sister for coming up with this zany yet fitting title.
 These chickpeas are crazy versatile!
 If you make these Crazy Versatile Chickpeas, do hashtag @dietitian_mom so that I can be inspired by your wonderful innovative creations!